Botanical Name: Theobroma cacao

 Flavors/Temps: Bitter, Warming, Slight Pungent

 Caution: Cacao and chocolate are considered safe.
-Note however, that too much sugar, (that can be put in chocolate candies) is not good for you and can cause inflammation, poor teeth, skin and other ailments if too much sugar is consumed.
+Note however, that too much sugar, (that can be put in commercial chocolate candies) is not good for you and can cause inflammation, poor teeth and skin, as well as other ailments if too much sugar is consumed.

 Several mixtures of cacao are described in ancient texts for ceremonial, medicinal or culinary purposes.
 These mixtures included maize, chili, vanilla and honey.
 It is believed cacao was also ground by the Aztecs and blended with tobacco for smoking.